SUSS Full-time Undergraduate: Indicative Grade Profile (IGP) & Number of Programme Places

 • An ability to identify opportunities and risks in local, regional and global markets and to operate across culturally diverse environments

-• An open mind and ability to communicate with business stakeholders and define problems clearly
+• An open mind and ability to communicate with business stakeholders to define problems clearly

-• A willingness to diligently gather, clean and collate massive data from different sources
+• A willingness to diligently gather, clean and collate massive data from disparate sources

-• A passion for data and analytics and the desire to discern underlying patterns and share discoveries
+• A passion for data and analytics, with the desire to discern underlying patterns and share discoveries

 S R Nathan School of Human Development